-If you are currently studying one of our distance learning courses, or you’ve been searching online for home study courses, then you’ve probably seen the NCFE acronym.
-So what is it and what does it mean for you?
+If you have been browsing our extensive catalogue of distance learning courses, or you’ve been searching online for home study courses, then you’ve probably seen the NCFE acronym.
+Though, you’re probably wondering what it is and what that means for you.

 What is NCFE?